makeronicc/makeroni/content/about/_index.md

 ## What is Makeroni?

-Makeroni is starting out in a prototype phase.
-Our realtime web presence will be over on Discord on the [Makeroni](https://discord.gg/HYYXHSu) server.
+Makeroni is still in a prototype phase.
+If you want to participate in realtime you'll find us all over on Discord on the [Makeroni](https://discord.gg/HYYXHSu) server.
 There we'll have Discord's fine community interaction tools available to us.

 Our social media presence will be in Twitter for now as [@Makeronicc](https://twitter.com/MakeroniCC).